 A Cuban sandwich is made up of succulent roast pork, salty ham, nutty Swiss cheese, briny pickles, and sharp yellow mustard, all toasted on Cuban bread.
 My version takes all that goodness, including roasted pork marinated in the same marinade Roy Choi concocted for the Chef movie, and piles them onto the best Grandma pizza dough ever.

-What Is the Sauce?
+What Is the Sauce for Cuban pizza?

 Friends, it is as simple as this: mustard.